flexkube/libflexkube/README.md

 ## Current known issues and limitations

 Currently, there are several things, which are either missing or broken.
 Here is the list of known problems:
-- network plug-ins are not configurable (currently `kubenet` is hardcoded)
 - gracefully replacing CA certificates (if private key does not change, it should work, but has not been tested)
 - adding/removing etcd members
 - no checkpointer for pods/apiserver.
 If static kube-apiserver container is stopped and node reboots, single node cluster will not come back.